rampudga/rampudga.github.io/README.md

 ## Technical Requirements

 ### Task 1 : Basic Javascript Code
-In Miscellaneous tab I added digital clock, analog clock, show or hide email, and from different feature named greeting which used to greet at the start of the page like "GOOD MORNING", "GOOD AFTERNOON" , "GOOD EVENING", based on the time.
+In Miscellaneous tab I added digital clock, analog clock, show or hide email, and from different feature named greeting which used to greet at the start of the page like "GOOD MORNING", "GOOD AFTERNOON" , "GOOD EVENING", based on the time hour.
+It displays as an alert and then it displays on the page.
 ```JS
 // greetings.js
 const Greeting = () => {